jmadinlab/traits/public/procedures.md

 > The database relies on external people with breadth of experience and technical know-how, and who appreciate the subtle difficulties of managing large data compilations.

-Contact a member of the Technical Advisory Board if you would suggest a new feature.

-- TBD
+- Mark Schilhauer

 #### Database Programmers

-Contact a Database programmer for issue related to the website.
+Contact a Database programmer for issue related to the website or to suggest a new feature.

 - Joshua Madin
-- TBD

 *[Top](#database-procedures)*